endotrizine/FamilyHelperBot/private policy.md

 - Custom join application questions
 - In-game cars names
 - Game server names
+- Some data that users enter, such as blacklist reasons, vacation reasons, etc.

 2) **Why do we need the data, and why do we use this data?**